dave0196/dave0196/README.md

 - 👋 Hi, my name is Dave (aka David)
-- 👀 I'm a developer with interests in Computer Science, Mathematics, Cybersecurity, Music and Physics (What a surprise!
-I know...)
+- 👀 Thanks for visiting my profile!
+I'm a developer with interests in Computer Science, Mathematics, Cybersecurity, Music, Physics and Animals (exciting! right?)
 - 🌱 The programming languages and frameworks I'm experienced with are Java, C++, Bash/Shell scripting, Mainframe Assembly & JCL (z/OS), VB.NET, ASP.NET (MVC & a bit of REST) & finally, Python
 - Welcome to my profile!
 <!---